neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q: In the bottom plot, what is different about the third FAP observed compared to the first, second, and fourth?***

-***Q: Based on the information given in the model and your work so far, what does a sign stimulus do?***

-***Q: Based on the information given in the model and your work so far, what happens with FAPs in the absence of a sign stimulus?***
+***Q: Based on the information given in the model and your work so far, how would you define the term "sign stimulus"?***

-***Q: According to the data in the figure, what is the rate at which action-specific energy increases in the absence of any sign stimulus.***

-We would call this the *spontaneous* increase (as opposed to stimulus-driven increase).

-***Q: Define 'spontaneous' in this context.***
+FAP's that are expressed in the absence of a *sign stimulus* are called *spontaneous*.

 ⏸️ PAUSE here for class-wide discussion